SuperOfficeDocs/superoffice-docs/docs/project/howto/crmscript/project-members.md

 ---
 uid: crmscript_project_members
 title: Project members
 description: A project always has a project manager or owner.
 In addition, it can have (and usually has) project members.
-How to view project member info; list project members; add members to project; register, update and delete a member;
 author: Bergfrid Skaara Dias
 so.date: 11.02.2021
 keywords: CRMScript, project, project member